patricksavalle/devops-project-template/content/optimization-method.md

 # Optimization Method

-An optimization method identifies refactors, waste, problems (using monitoring, analyses and evaluations) that are backlogged for resolving.
+A method for identifying improvements, refactors, waste and problems that are backlogging for resolving.

 ```
 Clone this repo and document your optimization method here: